 Quotes in JavaScript

-JavaScript allows you to use 3 types of quotes:
+JavaScript allows you to use 3 types of quotes to define a string:

 - single quotes